guan404ming/WeInfer/README.md

 ### Usage

-You can use the built WeInfer library like any other NPM package.
+You can use the prebuilt WeInfer library like any other NPM package.
 We also provides a demo application in this repository.
 The folder `demo_page/` contains a demo page with all fundamental functionalities like loading models and executing inference for running LLM within browsers.

 **Usage of Demo Application**